Share on Facebook

 For example, if customer data is stored without proper safeguards, hackers can access it quickly and quietly.
 Once inside, they can collect large amounts of information in a short time.

-Phishing and Human Error
+The Human Factor: Phishing and Employee Error

 Not all breaches are caused by advanced hacking.
 Many start with a simple mistake.